andreshyer/PREOS/README.md

 This solver can also solve the Z and molar volumes of a mixture both in vapor and liquid phase.

-This script was made for a project in CLSE 305 at VCU, if someone in the future finds this script, please do not copy it.
-This was put on GitHub so anyone wanting to use the PREOS can easily do so.

 ## Solving for Z of a single component
     compounds = {'oxygen': 1.0}
     calculator = PendRob(compounds)